 1 Broadway # 14, Cambridge, MA 02142

-Basically, it’s an area of research focused on the connection between cancer and metabolic dysfunction (which is typical in overweight and obese people).
+Basically, it’s an area of research focused on the connection between cancer and metabolic hormone dysfunction (which is typical in overweight and obese people).
 Before getting into the details, though, let’s take a step back.

 Obesity rates are on the rise in the United States and around the world.
 Besides increasing the incidence of heart disease, diabetes and metabolic dysfunction, this trend puts people at greater risk of both getting cancer and dying from it.
 As reported in the Journal of Clinical Oncology: